hunter-teacher-cert/unit_plan-rkaufman/README.md

 ---

 ### Motivation for Unit
+- Abstraction is a core CS concept
-- Help students develop a library of useful functions that can carry through the rest of their work
+- Help students develop a library of useful functions that can carry through the rest of their work (encourages modularity)
-- Encourages modularity
+- Help students break down a larger problem into smaller more manageable pieces
 - I found it confusing!

 ---